thiko/training-aws-access-cognito/README.md

 - `ALLOW_USER_PASSWORD_AUTH`: Username and password will be send during authentication.
 Similar to `ALLOW_ADMIN_USER_PASSWORD_AUTH` but without UserPoolId

 ### What to do
 - Select your App Client and edit it.
-For Authentication-Flows select `ALLOW_ADMIN_USER_PASSWORD_AUTH` as we will use it in our Lambda.
+For Authentication-Flows select `USER_PASSWORD_AUTH` as we will use it in our Lambda.
 - Save your changes

 ## 4 Create a new Cognito User